JuliaIO/ZipArchives.jl/README.md

 ## Is there an unzip function for a whole archive?
 This package cannot unzip a whole archive to disk with a single function.

-This is quite complicated to do in a cross-platform manner that also handles all potential errors or malicious zip archives safely.
+This is quite complicated to do in a cross-platform manner that also handles all potential errors or malicious Zip archives safely.

 So this could be done in a separate package that depends on this package.
 Or using existing well-tested C libraries such as `p7zip_jll`